 - Think of every available dollar as a silver bullet.
 Once fired, it is gone forever.
 Don’t run out of ammunition!

-- Force yourself to focus only on the things that "should" be done not what "could" be done.
+- Force yourself to focus only on the things that "should" be done instead of what "could" be done.

 - Remember, you want investors to put money INTO the company, while investors are focused on how they will get money OUT OF the company.
 How will they do it and when?

 - "Throw away is OK."
 Use interim systems (Excel instead of a CRM) and outsource to experts to save money.
-Invest only in your core competence.
+Invest only in your core competency.
 Part-time professional specialists are readily available.

 - Ask for help, show your vulnerabilities (which are probably obvious to others), and build relationships before asking for money. (“If you ask for money, you will get advice, but if you ask for advice, you may get money!”)

-- It’s all about investor’s risk and reward AND relationships.
+- For investors, it is all about risk, reward, AND relationships.
 They invest in YOU first and your plan second.

 - Seek objective feedback from strangers that are not afraid of hurting your feelings and seeing through your passion.